MySQL basics

 Is MySQL a coding?

 MySQL is a relational database management system, not a programming language (RDBMS).
 Nevertheless, MySQL utilizes the SQL (Structured Query Language) programming language specifically for querying and interacting with its databases.
-Although MySQL is the software system that handles the databases, SQL is used to create, change, and retrieve data from the the MySQL databases.
+Although MySQL is the software system that handles the databases, SQL is used to create, change, and retrieve data from the MySQL databases.

 Summary